inkOfPixel/aws-next/readme.md

 ## Inject environment variables

 Lambda@edge [does not support environment variables](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-requirements-limits.html#lambda-requirements-lambda-function-configuration).
 To overcome this you can bundle your enviroment variables into your Next.js deploy.
 Alternatively, this CLI injects into `process.env` custom headers defined from the Cloudfront distribution that starts with `X-ENV-`.

+## Publish new version

+To publish a new version to npm, just create a Github release with appropriate versioning.
+Once you create the release a Github workflow will take care of the publishing process.